shabeer-syed/ACEs/about.md

 ## Aims: Domains and indicators of ACEs?
 --------------------------------------------
-We aimed to develop and validate ACEs measurement tools for EHRs.

-We have developed indicators* for identifying domains* of ACEs and at-risk families using routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
-This page provides more information on definitions and brief methods used to develop the indicators.
-[Find the pre-print paper here.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3937569)

 Each ACE indicator represents a variable of grouped codes or measures for a potential recorded ACE in mothers or children.
 Indicators are further grouped into six or seven overall ACE domains.